 My research focuses on Aboriginal and Torres Strait Islander knowledge and pedagogy for pre-service teacher education

-Harry Van Issum teaches Studies of Indigenous Australia in the School of Education and Professional studies.
+Dr Harry Van Issum is a Senior Lecturer in Indigenous Studies in the School of Humanities, Languages and Social Science.
 Harry seeks to equip pre-service teachers with the knowledge and skills required for their future careers in an environment where there is a great need for the curriculum to embrace and accommodate Aboriginal and Torres Strait Islander studies within the broader context of Australian society.

 Harry’s teaching philosophy is grounded in high expectations whilst providing the tools for pre-service teachers to enable students to meet these expectations.
 His holistic approach to learning and teaching ensures that knowledge, responsibility, purpose and being are established through care and relationship building.

 He has a deep commitment to reflection, using evaluation and the application of research design to his learning and teaching practice, effectively modelling professional teaching practice to his students.

 Harry presented at the South East Queensland Regional Naidoc Awards in 2016, Theme: Songlines-educational pathways.